Yleisnero/tuw-masters-stuff/Digital Forensics/summary/digital-forensics_summary.md

 - Call encrypted since 2G (but easily decrypted), frequency jammers force fallback to 2G, IMSI catchers (fake cellular tower)
 - Use Crypto Messengers for calls too

+#### Cold boot attack
+- Side channel attack on RAM after computer is turned off
+- Memory dump of RAM created
+- Can be used for gaining encrypted keys of the OS

 ### Data Hiding
 - Phones: Apps with fake funcitonality (easy to spot after data extraction)
 - Dual boot